john29917958/john29917958.github.io/source/_posts/Write-Your-First-Program-In-10-Minutes.md

 {% asset_img print-variable.jpg %}

 As you can see, the console prints `The temperature should be controlled at: 10` instead of `'The temperature should be controlled at: ' + temperature`.
 There's a reason behind it.
-Firstly Let me divide the first line of code into five parts.
+Firstly let me divide the first line of code into five parts.
 The first part is the `let` keyword.
 It's used to declare a block-level variable, like specifying a "baking temperature" control variable in a recipe.
 In some programming languages like C, it also defines the data type that specifies how the computer explains the data stored in the memory address where the variable points to:
 ```c
 int temperature = 10;
 printf("The value of temperature is: %d", temperature);